titanium901/LinkedListSwift/README.md

 # LinkedListSwift

-Simple Linked list on Swift
-And some simple methods
+Simple Linked list on Swift and some simple methods

 struct LinkedList {
     var head: Node?